-Compensatory time off (comp time) is when you receive paid time off rather than wages for extra hours worked.
+Compensatory time off (comp time) is when you receive paid time off (PTO) rather than wages for hours worked beyond your scheduled hours.

-In California, full-time non-exempt employees can receive comp time instead of overtime pay if four conditions are met:
+In California, non-exempt employees of public agencies (such as city or county governments) and a very small number of private industries can receive comp time instead of overtime pay if four conditions are met:

-- comp time is authorized by a collective bargaining agreement, the employment contract, or some other written agreement entered into before the performance of the work,
+- comp time is authorized by a collective bargaining agreement or written agreement before the work is performed,

-- you have not accumulated comp time in excess of 240 hours,
+- you have not accumulated comp time in excess of 240 hours (or 480 hours for safety personnel),

-- you have requested, in writing, comp time in lieu of overtime pay, and
+- you have requested comp time in writing instead of overtime pay, and

 - you are regularly scheduled to work at least 40 hours in a work week.1